ahandrewh teaches IAT-102graphic design

 • A set of 2-4 fonts for your article

-1. As a group, set up and share a common set of InDesign files.
-These files should include:
+1. As a group, set up and share a common Figma file.
+This file should include:

 • Pages and margins